dash-project/dash-bench/sort-bench/README.md

 2](https://www.lrz.de/services/compute/supermuc/systemdescription/) at the
 [Leibnitz Supercomputing Center](https://www.lrz.de).
 A single node consists of 2 CPU sockets, each equipped with 14 cores which are interconnected in two NUMA domains.
 Each NUMA domain provides 16 GB's of memory.

-Finally, this results in 28 cores per node, each with 64 GBytes of memory which is distributed among 4 NUMA clusters.
+This results in 28 cores per node, each with 64 GBytes of memory which is distributed among 4 NUMA clusters.

 ## Shared Memory